konigsoftware/konig-kontext/README.md

-Konig Kontext - A globally shared context for JVM based gRPC microservice architectures
+Konig Kontext - A globally shared, request scoped, context for JVM based gRPC microservices
 ====================================================================================

 [![Gradle Build Status](https://github.com/konigsoftware/konig-kontext/actions/workflows/build.yaml/badge.svg?query=branch=main)](https://github.com/konigsoftware/konig-kontext/actions/workflows/build.yaml?query=branch%3Amain)

 [![konig-kontext](https://img.shields.io/maven-central/v/com.konigsoftware/konig-kontext.svg?label=konig-kontext)](https://central.sonatype.com/search?q=com.konigsoftware%3Akonig-kontext&smo=true)

-Do you have a gRPC microservices architecture?
-Have you ever needed a value deep in your call stack but the value is only known several RPC's ago in the request lifetime?
-Hate having to update multiple RPC requests/responses in order to pass this value down the stack, leading to new code branches and more unit tests?
-Konig Kontext was developed for this exact frustration.

-See https://github.com/konigsoftware/konig-kontext/tree/main/examples/example-kotlin for a Kotlin example project that implements this library.
-See https://github.com/konigsoftware/konig-kontext/tree/main/examples/example-java for an equivalent example in Java.
+A request context propagation framework which can carry values across gRPC microservice boundaries.
+Example context values might include:
+- Security principals, or user credentials and identifiers.
+Add a user credential to the KonigKontext early in a request lifetime, and later access the credential from a different microservice.
+- Distributed tracing information.
+Add a request trace id to the KonigKontext upon receiving a request and later access that id in any downstream microservice.

+Konig Kontext is built to support any type of context value, so it can be extended to fit _your_ specific use cases as well.

 Installation
 ------------